 Overconfidence Often Prevents Students From Mastering Some High-yield Subjects

 Based on your F.Sc scores or other factors, etc., there can be some topics or subjects that you think you can easily master.
-If you don’t take National MDCAT prep seriously, even if you think you’re good at physics, your chances of failure are high.
-The National MDCAT will be of high yield for you regardless of how well you do in your subject or topic.
+If you don’t take PMDC MDCAT prep seriously, even if you think you’re good at physics, your chances of failure are high.
+The PMDC MDCAT will be of high yield for you regardless of how well you do in your subject or topic.

 Knowing What You Already Know, Rather Than Reviewing Information

-It is common for students to presume that they already know the subject, and they don’t need to spend much time studying it.
+It is common for students to presume that they already know the subject and that they don’t need to spend much time studying it.
 Overconfidence is one of the main reasons students fail.
-Regardless of how well you know or understand a topic, you still need to evaluate it as a result of the National MDCAT.
+Regardless of how well you know or understand a topic, you still need to evaluate it as a result of the PMDC MDCAT.

 Simply Memorizing Is Not Enough